Sandhyavandanam/Sandhyavandanam.github.io/README.md

 .
 .
 Credits: website by Jeevan Akash Kanniganti
-If errors are found, please contact: "jkanniganti@gmail.com" [Ill be using some amount of telugu in this project]
+If errors are found, please contact: "jkanniganti@gmail.com" [Ill be using some amount of Telugu in this project]